 Win $3,000, world acclaim and international recognition

-In addition to the prestige and exposure there is a cash prize of $3,000 for the overall winner.
+These are the only global awards dedicated to architectural photography judged by architectural professionals.
+Entering the competition provides a unique opportunity for worldwide exposure through press coverage generated by our sponsors, the media and exhibitions.
+In addition to the prestige and global exposure there is a cash prize of $3,000 for the overall winner.

 There are four categories for photographers to enter:

 The 2017 Awards are now closed for entry.